Simplicity Sofas – A History of the Company

 • Simplicity Sofas is named a finalist for the CX (Customer Experience) Innovation Awards presented by the 1500+ member Customer Experience Professionals Association (CXPA.)

 • The new Megan style sofa receives a "Best of Market" award at the International Home Furnishings Market.

-• Simplicity Sofas is awarded a $20,000 Grand Prize in a national competition for Most Innovative American Small Business.
+• Simplicity Sofas is awarded the $20,000 Grand Prize in a national competition for Most Innovative American Small Business.

-• A new line of patented quick-assembly sleepers is introduced.
-Like all Simplicity Sofas furniture the new sleepers can be assembled in 15 minutes or less without tools and fit through 15” wide doorways.
+• A new line of quick-assembly sleepers is introduced.
+Like all Simplicity Sofas furniture the new sleepers can be assembled in 15 minutes without tools and fits through 15” width doorways.

 • The company's new sleeper design receives a "Best of Market" award at the International Home Furnishings Market.